PufferFinance/website-docs/docs/intro.md

 ![PufferFlywheel](/img/PufferFlywheel.svg)
 </div>

 Together, Stakers and NoOps create a flywheel effect that allows the protocol to outpace the growth of traditional liquid staking protocols.
-However, to ensure that Puffer never becomes a threat to Ethereum's credible neutrality, the [Burst Threshold](protocol/burst-threshold) caps the protocol at 22% of the validator set.
+However, to ensure that Puffer never becomes a threat to Ethereum's credible neutrality, the [burst threshold](protocol/burst-threshold) caps the protocol at 22% of the validator set.

 ## What does Puffer bring? 🍽️